salemjs/util-escape/README.md

 # util-escape

-Lean JS function to escape unsafe characters from a text
+Lean JS module to escape unsafe characters from a text

 ## Usage